i-dream-of-ai/next-stripe-helper/README.md

 - `customerId` (required): The Customer ID of the user.

-Returns:
+Returns: object {subscription, plan}
+- first subscription or null

-- plan or null if no plan is found
+- first plan or null if no plan is found

 ### Retrieve a User's Subscription